Dan Warthen

-Daniel Dean Warthen (born December 1, 1952) is an American former professional baseball player and current coach for the Texas Rangers.
+Daniel Dean Warthen (born December 1, 1952) is an American former professional baseball player and coach.
 He played in Major League Baseball (MLB) as a left-handed pitcher from 1975 to 1978 for the Montreal Expos, Philadelphia Phillies, and the Houston Astros.
+He was a pitching coach for four MLB teams, including with the New York Mets from mid-2008 to 2017.

 Early life

-Warthen was born in Omaha, Nebraska, and is Jewish.
-He attended Omaha North High School in Omaha, graduating in 1971, and was a high school All-American quarterback, tight end, and linebacker in football and also a star in baseball.
+Warthen was born in Omaha, Nebraska and attended Omaha North High School, graduating in 1971.
+He was a high school All-American quarterback, tight end, and linebacker in football and also a star in baseball.
 He was the 1971 co-winner of the B'nai B'rith Award.
-In 2018 he was inducted into the Omaha Public Schools Athletic Hall of Fame.
+In 2018, he was inducted into the Omaha Public Schools Athletic Hall of Fame.

 Playing career

-Warthen was drafted by the Montreal Expos in the 2nd round of the 1971 Major League Baseball Draft.
+Warthen was drafted by the Montreal Expos in the second round of the 1971 Major League Baseball draft.
 He pitched first for the Watertown Expos in the 1971 Northern League, and was 9–3 with a 3.96 ERA, leading the league with 10 complete games and second in the league in wins.